 - Unhealthy resources: VMs that currently have recommendations and alerts that were triggered by running the adaptive network hardening algorithm.

 - Healthy resources: VMs without alerts and recommendations.

 - Unscanned resources: VMs that the adaptive network hardening algorithm cannot be run on because of one of the following reasons:

 - VMs are Classic VMs: Only Azure Resource Manager VMs are supported.

 - Not enough data is available: In order to generate accurate traffic hardening recommendations, Security Center requires at least 30 days of traffic data.

-- VM is not protected by ASC standard: Only VMs that are set to Security Center’s Standard pricing tier are eligible for this feature.
+- VM is not protected by Azure Defender: Only VMs protected with Azure Defender for servers are eligible for this feature.

 Select the rules that you want to apply on the NSG, and click Enforce.

 If the allowed source IP ranges shows as 'None', it means that recommended rule is a deny rule, otherwise, it is an allow rule.

 The enforced rules are added to the NSG(s) protecting the VM.
 (A VM could be protected by an NSG that is associated to its NIC, or the subnet in which the VM resides, or both)